Standard 4.11: Political Courage and Those Who Affirmed or Denied Democratic Ideals

 - Charlotte Brown began a legal suit against a company that three times forced her off a horse-powered streetcar in San Francisco in 1863.

-- The future baseball hall of fame star Jackie Robinson faced an Army court-martial in 1944 after he refused to move further back in a bus (he was acquitted at the trial).
-Learn more at Jim Crow, Meet Lieutanant Robinson: A 1944 Court Martial.
+- Jackie Robinson, the future baseball hall of fame star, faced an Army court-martial in 1944 after he refused to move further back in a bus (he was acquitted at the trial).

-- The 1956 Tallahassee (Florida) Bus Boycott happened after two Black students were arrested for sitting in the Whites-only section of a segregated bus.
+- Tallahassee (Florida) Bus Boycott in 1956 happened after two Black students were arrested for sitting in the Whites-only section of a segregated bus.

-And these are some of the stories of political courage, resistance and action by African Americans in response to discrimination in transportation.
+What other stories of courage, resistance, and action by African Americans in response to discrimination in transportation or other areas of life can you find?

 Suggested Learning Activity